Chart Color Schemes

 Employment

-Leading employment industries were professional & technical, health care & social assistance, and finance & insurance.
-Lindfield showed strong specialization in professional & technical services with an employment share 1.6 times the regional level.
-However, construction was under-represented at 4.3% compared to Greater Sydney's 8.6%.
-The predominantly residential area seemed to offer limited local employment opportunities based on Census working population vs resident population comparison.
-Over a 12-month period ending in September 2025, Lindfield's labour force increased by 0.6%, while employment decreased by 0.0%, leading to an unemployment rise of 0.6 percentage points.
-In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4% with a smaller increase in unemployment at 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 estimated national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Lindfield's employment mix suggested local employment should grow by 7.7% over five years and 15.2% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.
+Leading industries include professional & technical, health care & social assistance, and finance & insurance.
+Lindfield specializes in professional & technical jobs with an employment share of 1.6 times the regional level.
+Construction is under-represented at 4.3% compared to Greater Sydney's 8.6%.
+The area offers limited local employment opportunities.
+In the 12-month period, employment increased by 1.3%, labour force by 1.2%, keeping unemployment broadly flat.
+By comparison, Greater Sydney recorded employment growth of 2.2% and labour force growth of 2.3%, with a marginal rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion at 6.6% over five years and 13.7% over ten years, varying by industry sectors.
+Applying these projections to Lindfield's employment mix suggests local employment should increase by 7.7% over five years and 15.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment